Packages and Binaries:

 --vss_stores VSS_STORES, --vss-stores VSS_STORES

-Define Volume Shadow Snapshots (VSS) (or stores that
+Define Volume Shadow Snapshots (VSS) (or stores) that

-as: "3..5".
-Multiple stores can be defined as: "1,3,5"
+defined as: "3..5".
+Multiple snapshots can be defined

-1. All stores can be defined as: "all".
+snapshot is 1.
+All snapshots can be defined as: "all"

 --credential TYPE:DATA